efecaliss/COACHIFY/README.md

 - All personally identifiable data will be removed.
 - Analyses and visualizations will only showcase aggregate trends.
 - The survey data from mentors will be kept confidential and used strictly for this analytical purpose.
+- This analysis contains no legally or ethically sensitive data.
+All necessary anonymization and data protections have been implemented prior to sharing.

 ## 7. Limitations & Future Work
 - **Small Sample:** Roughly 150 students and a limited set of mentors (about 40) may restrict the breadth of statistical power.